 At the end of each term teachers nominate one pupil from each class to attend a tea party with the Headteacher and Deputy Headteacher.
-Pupils have to demonstrate that they have followed the School RESPECT rules.
-Photos are displayed on the website and Class Dojo.
+Pupils have to demonstrate that they have followed the School values.
+Photos are displayed on Class Dojo.